sellout/project-manager/docs/manual/contributing/tests.md

 $ nix-shell --pure tests -A run.alacritty-empty-settings
 ```

-However, those invocations will impurely source the system’s nixpkgs,
+However, those invocations will impurely source the system’s Nixpkgs,
 and may cause failures.
-To run against the nixpkgs from the flake.lock,
+To run against the Nixpkgs from the flake.lock,
 use instead e.g.

 ```shell